Newspaper Page Text

 politicians have been doing noth

-ing but shooting off their blatant
+ing but shooting off their blatan*

-mouths glorifying the G. O. P. ar~
+mouths glorifying the G. O. P.

-denouncing t h e Democrats ad
+denouncing the Democrats ad

 versary.

-Dyer anti-lynching bill h
+Dyer anti-lynching bill b

-C. P. helped tn defeat the confirma
+C. P. helped to defeat the confirma

-tin~ of 2 Supreme Court Justice for
+fio-' of Supreme Court Justice for

-“ie hostile political utterance.
+b Me political utterance.
 Since

-‘his great triumph, the organization |
+‘his great triumph, the organization

 has pursued the pro-Parker sen